wakatime/wakatime-blog/posts/47-maximize-your-concurrent-web-server-connections.md

 ### Conclusion

+One final tool worth mentioning is [c1000k][c1000k], to check if your OS supports 1 million connections.
 Increasing your file-max limit unlocks the full potential of your web server.
 If you liked this post, also check out our previous post about a [disk-backed Redis compatible server called SSDB][blog post 45].
 It removes the main limitation of Redis: your data set having to fit in available RAM.